domargan/parallel-packed-csr/README.md

 * `-delete`: deletes the edges from the update file from the core graph
 * `-core_graph=`: specifies the filename of the core graph, default=shuffled_higgs.txt
 * `-update_file=`: specifies the filename of the update file, default=insertions.txt

+# Data files
+The sample/test data files included in the `data/` directory are the following:

+* `shuffled_higgs.txt`: core graph, a shuffled version of the [Higgs Twitter dataset](https://snap.stanford.edu/data/higgs-twitter.html).
+* `update_files/insertions.txt`: a list of 1 million edges, randomly sampled from a power law distribution, to be inserted.
+* `update_files/deletions.txt`: a list of 1 million edges in the core graph to be deleted.

 # Authors
 * Eleni Alevra